 - eheadspace provides free online and telephone support to young people aged 12 - 25 and their families and friends.
 It's a confidential, free and safe space to talk about what's going on. - speak 1-on-1 with an eheadspace clinician via online chat, email or over the phone. - eheadspace is open 9am 1am (AEST) 7 days a week. - group chats are also available and allow you to connect with other people like you.
 Led by a headspace professional, group chats explore a range of helpful topics. - visit eheadspace.org.au or phone 1800 650 890. - online support includes Digital Work & Study and headspace Telepsychiatry.
-Visit headspace. org.au information & resources headspace centres how long will an appointment take?
+Visit headspace. org.au information & resources headspace centres visits to community

 - the headspace website includes information about mental and physical health, work and study, drugs and alcohol, how to get help and how family and friends can support you when you're going through a tough time.
-Visit headspace.org.au - there are also printed resources on a range of topics available at the headspace hub.
+Visit headspace.org.au - drop in to the headspace hub and grab some printed resources on a range of topics.

 - headspace centres are here for you.
-Whether you need information or someone to talk to - we'll set you up with expert support. - you can make an appointment at headspace Darwin in person or by phone or email.
-Family or friends can also make an appointment on your behalf, provided you give them consent to make the appointment. - support is also available for family and friends.
+Whether you need information or someone to talk to - we'll set you up with expert support. - you can make a time to see a worker at headspace Katherine in person or by phone or email. - with your consent, a family member or friend can make a time for you to see a worker at headspace. - support is also available for family and friends.